 Aeon and ECC are some of the leading conversation schools, each operating more than 200 schools across Japan.
 In addition, there are countless mid-sized and small language schools.

 The major conversation schools operate recruitment offices overseas, including the USA, Canada, UK and Australia.
-The requirements to get a job differ from school to school, but many require little more than a university degree in any field.
+The requirements to get a job differ from company to company, but many require little more than a university degree in any field.

-JET stands for "Japan Exchange and Teaching", and is a government operated program that recruits non Japanese people for foreign language teaching and counseling positions at schools and companies in Japan.
-Most JET participants work as Assistant Language Teachers (ALT) at high schools and junior high schools in Japan.
+JET stands for "Japan Exchange and Teaching", and is a government operated program that recruits non-Japanese people for foreign language teaching and counseling positions at schools and companies in Japan.
+Most JET participants work as Assistant Language Teachers (ALT) at high schools and junior high schools.

 The citizens of over 30 countries are eligible to apply for a position in the JET Programme at the Japanese embassy or consulate of their home country.
 Requirements are a university degree in any field and a good command of the language they will teach.
 JET participants are hired on a rolling one year contract basis for typically 3-5 years.

 Languages other than English

-At conversation schools and in the JET Programme, there is also a certain demand for native speakers of foreign languages other than English, especially French, German, Spanish, Italian, Korean and Chinese.
+At conversation schools and in the JET Programme, there is also a certain, though considerably smaller, demand for native speakers of foreign languages other than English, especially French, German, Spanish, Italian, Korean and Chinese.